ShahFH/ShahFH/README.md

 Hey there!
 I'm Shah Faisal, an experienced Developer with a passion for Web design and Development, problem-solving, and a deep understanding of software development principles.
-I specialize in managing and executing software projects.<br>Check out my <a href="https://shahblogg.netlify.app/">Blog 📒<a/> and
- <a href="https://shahfaisalh.netlify.app/">old Portfolio <a/> . also check out my projects.  <a href="https://zapostai.vercel.app/post">Zapostai <a/> (Soon)
+I specialize in managing and executing software projects.<br>Check out my <a href="https://shahblogg.netlify.app/">Blog 📒<a/>. also check out my projects.  <a href="https://zapostai.vercel.app/post">Zapostai <a/> (Soon)

 <a href="https://heyshah.netlify.app/">V2 New Portfolio<a/>